opentok/misc-opentok-accelerators/iOS/README.md

 | `viewDidLoad` | UI view for the screenshare view  |

-It is recommended that you use a toolbar height of 44 points, and a width identical to the screen width.
+**NOTE**: It is recommended that you use a toolbar height of 44 points, and a width identical to the screen width.
 Refer to the `ScreenShareToolbarView` class for more information.